 The planners claimed that it was not their job on the price mechanism but to ensure a balance between supply and demand.
-But due to the bureaucracy and vast complexities of their task made it impossible to monitor the distribution of the resources.
+But due to the bureaucracy and vast complexities of their task, these made it impossible to monitor the distribution of the resources.

 Monetary planning process

-After mismatches identified, plans for the first-year plan either be to cut production or put more effort into increasing supply.
+After the identified mismatches, plans for the first-year plan were either to cut production or put more effort into increasing supply.

 Plans for the fifth-year of production, conversely, would be to mitigate mismatches by modifying long-term plans for increasing production capacity.